femian55/Deploying-a-Scalable-Dynamic-E-commerce-Application-on-AWS/README.md

 ## Conclusion

-This project demonstrates the deployment of a dynamic e-commerce web application using a variety of AWS services to ensure high availability, scalability, and security.
-For detailed instructions and scripts, please refer to the respective files in this repository.
+This project demonstrates how to deploy a dynamic e-commerce web application on AWS using a scalable, fault-tolerant, and secure architecture.
+It integrates core AWS services (EC2, RDS, S3, IAM, Route 53, and ALB) with supporting tools (CloudFormation, Flyway) to ensure automation, resilience, and maintainability.